 In my previous post on manners and puppies, we said that dogs don’t come to our homes pre-programmed with polite social behaviour or habits.
 And that it is down to us as guardians and caregivers to teach our dogs how to live in our homes and our world.

 At On Kew Dog, we believe helping dogs learn and understand how to live successfully with us is key to having an enjoyable dog for life.
-And frankly speaking, a well-mannered dog makes for an easier life for both you and your dog – with your dog understanding better what to expect and how to behave in and outside of the home.
+And frankly speaking, a well-mannered dog makes for an easier life for both you and your dog.
+Your dog will better understanding what to expect and how to behave in and outside of the home.

 Dogs are individuals.
 And each dog needs to feel safe and happy to learn.

-Before we undertake a training plan, we also need to remember that each dog is an individual with a number of factors playing roles in shaping your dog’s personality and behaviour.
-These factors include genetics, breed traits, physical health, learning history, early life experiences, environment, and emotions.
+Before we undertake a training plan, we also need to remember that each dog is an individual.
+A number of factors play a role in shaping your dog’s personality and behaviour.
+These include genetics, breed traits, physical health, learning history, early life experiences, environment, and emotions.

 And just like us, dogs need to feel safe and happy to understand what we’re asking, to learn what we’re teaching, and make good choices.
-At a minimum, we need to ensure their safety and welfare needs are met, which is why an initial consultation should review medical history, nutrition, daily routine, and who else the dog interacts with in his/her life.
+At a minimum, we need to ensure their safety and welfare needs are met.
+This is why an initial consultation should review medical history, nutrition, daily routine, and who else the dog interacts with in his/her life.